Click on the questions below to find your answer!

 A single Conviction for any of the following, subject to the results of any review process, shall be grounds for denial of the Rental Application.

-a)Felonies involving: murder, manslaughter, arson, rape, kidnapping, child sex crimes, or manufacturing or distribution of a controlled substance.
+(a)Felonies involving; murder, manslaughter, arson, rape, kidnapping, child sex crimes, or manufacturing or distribution of a controlled substance.

-b)Felonies not listed above involving: drug-related crime; person crime; sex offense; crime involving financial fraud, including identity theft and forgery; or any other crime if the conduct for which applicant was convicted or is charged is of a nature that would adversely affect property of the landlord or a tenant or the health, safety or right of peaceful enjoyment of the premises of the residents, the landlord or the landlord’s agent, where the date of disposition has occurred in the last 7 years.
+(b)Felonies not listed above involving: drug-related crime; person crime; sex offense; crime involving financial fraud, including identity theft and forgery; or any other crime if the conduct for which applicant was convicted or is charged is of a nature that would adversely affect property of the landlord or a tenant or the health, safety or right of peaceful enjoyment of the premises of the residents, the landlord or the landlord’s agent, where the date of disposition has occurred in the last 7 years.

-c)Misdemeanors involving: drug related crimes, person crimes, sex offences, domestic violence, violation of a restraining order, stalking, weapons, criminal impersonation, possession of burglary tools, financial fraud crimes, where the date of disposition has occurred in the last 5 years.
+(c)Misdemeanors involving: drug related crimes, person crimes, sex offenses, domestic violence, violation of a restraining order, stalking, weapons, criminal impersonation, possession of burglary tools, financial fraud crimes, where the date of disposition has occurred in the last 5 years.

-d)Misdemeanors not listed above involving: theft, criminal trespass, criminal mischief, property crimes or any other crime if the conduct for which applicant was convicted or is charged is of a nature that would adversely affect property of the landlord or a tenant or the health, safety or right of peaceful enjoyment of the premises of the residents, the landlord or the landlord’s agent, where the date of disposition has occurred in the last 3 years.
+(d)Misdemeanors not listed above involving: theft, criminal trespass, criminal mischief, property crimes or any other crime if the conduct for which applicant was convicted or is charged is of a nature that would adversely affect property of the landlord or a tenant or the health, safety or right of peaceful enjoyment of the premises of the residents, the landlord or the landlord’s agent, where the date of disposition has occurred in the last 3 years.

-e)Conviction of any crime that requires lifetime registration as a sex offender will result in denial.
+(e)Conviction of any crime that requires lifetime registration as a sex offender, or for which applicant is currently registered as a sex offender, will result In denial.

 Criminal Conviction Review Process

-(1) Applicant has submitted supporting documentation prior to the public records search; or
+- Applicant has submitted supporting documentation prior to the public records search; or

-(2) Applicant is denied based on failure to satisfy these criminal criteria and has submitted a written request along with supporting documentation.
-Supporting documentation may include:
+- Applicant is denied based on failure to satisfy these criminal criteria and has submitted a written request along with supporting documentation.

-i) Letter from parole or probation office;
+- Letter from parole or probation office;

-ii) Letter from caseworker, therapist, counselor, etc.;
+- Letter from caseworker, therapist, counselor, etc.;

-iii) Certifications of treatments/rehab programs;
+- Certifications of treatments/rehab programs;

-iv) Letter from employer, teacher, etc.
+- Letter from employer, teacher, etc.;

-v) Certification of trainings completed;
+- Certification of trainings completed;

-vi) Proof of employment; and
+- Proof of employment; and

-vii) Statement of the applicant.
+- Statement of the applicant.

 (a)Consider relevant individualized evidence of mitigating factors, which may include: the facts or circumstances surrounding the criminal conduct; the age of the convicted person at the time of the conduct; time since the criminal conduct; time since release from incarceration or completion of parole; evidence that the individual has maintained a good tenant history before and/or after the conviction or conduct; and evidence of rehabilitation efforts.
-We may request additional information and may consider whether there have been multiple Convictions as part of this process.
+Owner/Agent may request multiple Convictions a part of this process.

-(b)Notify applicant of the results of our review within a reasonable time after receipt of all required information.
+(b)Notify applicant of the results of Owner/Agent’s review within a reasonable time after receipt of all required information.